bruhmoment0987654321/TSSANDTLB_Godot/README.md

 # TSSANDTLB_Godot
-This is the 4th redo of the The Silly Slime & and The Ludircrous Boy.
+This is the 4th redo of the The Silly Slime & The Ludircrous Boy.
 You can't see the other repositories, caused I deleted the last 2 But...
 Now I'm making it in a new engine.
 GODOT!